Back to school ...

 It is also really important to make sure you communicate with your child’s school and tell them how your child is feeling.
 Your child may need a named adult, an exit card of a safe-place to help them until they feel settled into the new term.
 You could also ask for a copy of your child’s timetable in advance so that you can help them prepare for lessons and give them extra reminders for equipment etc in those unsettling first few days and weeks.

 As a parent it is really important to be a good role model, so be positive, calm and organised about the start of the new term yourself.
 Start talking about the new term a couple of weeks before the end of the holidays, talk about the new routine, new teachers etc. You could also start trying on uniform and getting things ready a couple of weeks before too to help prepare for the change in routine.
+Wash uniform to make it softer, and wear new shoes to make them more comfortable and familiar.

 I wish you all a happy and successful new academic year!!